 Dr. Rym Zalila-Wenkstern is an Associate Professor at the Erik Jonsson School of Engineering and Computer Science.
 She holds a Ph.D. in Computer Science from the University of Ottawa, Canada, and the Doctorat de Specialite (Ph.D.) in Computer Science from the University of Tunis, Tunisia.
-Dr. Wenkstern is the director of the Multi-Agent and Visualization Systems lab.
+Dr. Wenkstern is the Director of the Multi-Agent and Visualization Systems lab.
 Her research focuses on all aspects of engineering large, complex, real-world systems using the agent paradigm, with an emphasis on Smart Cities challenges.
-She has served on several international conference organizing committees and numerous program committees.
+She has served on several international conferences organizing committees and numerous program committees.

 Dr. Zalila-Wenkstern's research recently received media attention with a news segment on CBS 11 News, press articles in Dallas Innovates and Community Impact, and interviews with the Dallas Business Journal and Smart Cities Connect.
-In addition, Dr. Wenkstern research on Intelligent Transportation Systems received a Smart 50 Award which annually recognizes the most innovative and influential global smart projects and was a finalist at the Tech Titan Awards which recognizes the elite in North Texas technology.
+In addition, Dr. Wenkstern's research on Intelligent Transportation Systems received a Smart 50 Award, which annually recognizes the most innovative and influential global smart projects and was a finalist at the Tech Titan Awards, which recognizes the elite in North Texas technology.
 Her work on agent-based simulation systems received the AAMAS Best Demo/System Award, Best Paper Award at Agent-Directed Simulations, and Overall Best Paper Award at Spring Simulation Conference.

 Dr. Zalila-Wenkstern founded the Executive Masters of Science in Software Engineering program at UT Dallas in 2012 and served as the program's Director from 2012 until 2017.
 She has worked as a consultant for U.S. and European organizations and is the CEO of ZW Corp, a startup specializing in the development of web-based multi-agent systems.
 Dr. Zalila-Wenkstern was recognized twice for her Outstanding Contribution to the Department of Computer Science and received twice the Erik Jonsson School's Teaching Excellence Award.